yuunozikkyou/TheOtherRolesJP/README.md

 ## Medic
 ### **Team: Crewmates**
-The Medic can shield (highlighted by an outline around the player) one player per game, which makes the player unkillable.\ The shield is also shown in the meeting as brackets around the shielded player's name.
+The Medic can shield (highlighted by an outline around the player) one player per game, which makes the player unkillable.\
 The shielded player can still be voted out and might also be an Impostor.\
 If set in the options, the shielded player and/or the Medic will get a red flash on their screen if someone (Impostor, Sheriff, ...) tried to murder them.\
 If the Medic dies, the shield disappears with them.\